0xmoei/aztec-network/README.md

 * Find a 3rd party that supports Sepolia `RPC URL` & Sepolia `BEACON URL` APIs.
 * Most of your usage is `RPC URL`.
 I recommend to use [Alchemy](https://dashboard.alchemy.com/) for `RPC URL` & Use [drpc](https://drpc.org/) for `Beacon URL`
 * More details on Free & Paid 3rd party solutions:
+* You can run your own local RPC nodes by following this guide: [geth-prysm-node](https://github.com/0xmoei/geth-prysm-node) .
+You may need 600-1000 GB SSD

 ### Free:
 * `RPC URL`: Create a Sepolia Ethereum HTTP API in [Alchemy](https://dashboard.alchemy.com/)